 The MapQuest Directions API allows you to access the patented routing algorithms that power MapQuest.com through simple HTTP requests.
 The Directions API supports various types of requests, such as fastest and shortest routes, pedestrian, bicycle, and multimodal routes.
 Optimized routing, date and time routing, and route matrix functionality is also available through the API.
-Community Edition users can make up to 5,000 free directions requests per day and there is no preset limit for Enterprise Edition users.
+Community Edition users can make up to 5,000 free directions requests per day.

 Directions API Resources